S4 method for ddmatrix

 additional arguments

 logical.
-Should missing (including NaN
+Should missing (including NaN) be removed?

 Returns a global numeric vector.